Hazel Reeves

-Hazel Reeves, MRSS SWA FRSA is a British sculptor based in Sussex, England, who specialises in figure and portrait commissions in bronze.
+Hazel Reeves, MRSS is a British sculptor based in Sussex, England, who specialises in figure and portrait commissions in bronze.
 Her work has been shown widely across England and Wales.
-Public commissions can be found in Carlisle, London and Manchester.
+Public commissions can be found in Carlisle, London, Congleton and Manchester.
+Since 2021, Reeves' work increasingly embraces soundscapes of nature and movement.

 Early life and education

 Reeves was born in Croydon, Surrey and now lives in Brighton, East Sussex.
 She attended Imberhorne School in East Grinstead, West Sussex, Kingston Business School and the London School of Economics and Political Science (LSE) to study international development and gender equality MSc (Econ).
 In 2003 she studied sculpture with Sylvia MacRae Brown at the University of Sussex, at Heatherley School of Fine Art (London) and in 2009 at the Florence Academy of Art, Italy.

 Career

-Reeves' first quasi-public commission was of Sadako Sasaki for the Hedd Wen Peace Place, Llanfoist, Abergavenny, unveiled on the World Day of Peace, 21st September 2012.
+Reeves' first quasi-public commission was of Sadako Sasaki for the Hedd Wen Peace Place, Llanfoist, Abergavenny, unveiled on the World Day of Peace, 21 September 2012.
 It tells the story of Sadako and her 1000 paper cranes, used worldwide in peace education.

 The statue of Sir Nigel Gresley, designer of steam locomotives Flying Scotsman and Mallard, was Reeves' first major public commission.
 Her original design had included a mallard duck but it was removed after objections from two relatives who thought it was demeaning.
 The statue was unveiled at London King's Cross railway station on 6 April 2016, the 75th anniversary of his death.

 On International Women's Day, 8 March 2018, Reeves' Cracker Packers statue was unveiled in Caldewgate, Carlisle, close to the pladis factory, where Carr's Table Water Biscuits are manufactured.
 The statue celebrates the lives of women biscuit factory workers from the Carr's factory in Carlisle.
 Based on former and current Cracker Packers the statue is of two women factory workers, one from the past and one from the present, standing atop a giant Carr's Table Water Biscuit.
 The statue was commissioned by Carlisle City Council and was one of hundreds that were nominated for Historic England's "Immortalised" season in 2018.
-Efforts to redress the lack of representation of women in Britain's statuary have involved some of her work.

-In 2017, Reeves' winning design – Rise up, women – was selected from a shortlist of six designs for a bronze statue of Emmeline Pankhurst, by winning the public vote and being the unanimous choice of the WoManchester Statue Project selection panel.
+In 2017, Reeves' winning design – Rise up, Women – was selected from a shortlist of six designs for a bronze statue of Emmeline Pankhurst, by winning the public vote and being the unanimous choice of the WoManchester Statue Project selection panel.
 The statue of Emmeline Pankhurst was unveiled in St Peter's Square, Manchester (her hometown) on 14 December 2018.
 In 2021 it won the Public Statues and Sculpture Association (PSSA) Marsh Award for Excellence in Public Sculpture.